manfredsteyer/2023_01_11/index.md

 ### Occurrences and Variations

 - The `Router` uses it, e. g. for configuring preloading or for activating debug tracing.
-- The `HttpClient` uses it, e. g. for providing interceptors, for configuring JSONP, and for configuring/ disabling the XSRF token handling.
+- The `HttpClient` uses it, e. g. for providing interceptors, configuring JSONP, and configuring/ disabling the XSRF token handling
-- Both, the Router and the HttpClient, combine the possible features to a union type (e.g. ``export type AllowedFeatures = ThisFeature | ThatFeature``).
+- Both, the ``Router`` and the ``HttpClient``, combine the possible features to a union type (e.g. ``export type AllowedFeatures = ThisFeature | ThatFeature``).
 This helps IDEs to propose built-in features.
-- Some implementations just inject the current `Injector` and use it to find out which features have been configured.
+- Some implementations inject the current `Injector` and use it to find out which features have been configured.
 This is an imperative alternative to using `optional: true`.
 - Angular's feature implementations prefix the properties `kind` and `providers` with `ɵ` and hence declare them as internal properties.

 ## Pattern: Configuration Provider Factory